cloud-gov/pages-core/README.md

       * in the Settings -> Applications -> federalist view in your GitHub Account
 1. Type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal.
 1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode.
 You'll need to login using your cloud.gov credentials.
 1. Enter your passcode back into terminal.
 (Note: if you have a problem at this point it's likely because you don't have permissions.
-[Contact us] for help.)
+[Contact us] (federalist-support@gsa.gov) for help.)
 1. Type `cf apps`.
 This will list the current, running applications.
 1. Type `cf env federalist-staging` to get environment variables.
 1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
 (Hint: you may have to scroll up to the top of the file to find the S3 environment variables.)